Summit Elevation (m): 2786

 Map: Google Maps

-This was the third peak in a massive 3 peak day that Dave Stephens and I did.
-The first two summits were The Fortress and Gusty Peak.
-On hindsight this probably wasn’t the best choice for the third peak but nonetheless we did it!
+This was the third peak in a 3 peak day that Dave Stephens and I did.
+Note: Reading this report many years later (2021) I am more than a little bit amused by how huge this day seemed to us back in 2004.
+Nowadays days of 30km+ walking with long bike approaches are more the norm than the exception for me.
+This is even more amusing when you consider that I’m now 46 years old compared to 29 when I did this trip with Dave.
+Funny how that happens. 😉 The first two summits were The Fortress and Gusty Peak.
+On hindsight this probably wasn’t the best choice for the third peak but nonetheless we did it.
 The bike ride to Watridge Lake was pleasant and seemed to help flush some to the lactic acid out of our legs in preparation for the 1000m we still had to climb.

 We quickly hiked up the trail to the beautiful Karst Spring and promptly got ourselves lost in the bush because we didn’t read the directions before heading out.
 I had some coordinates plugged into my GPS but since we were in thick forest I wasn’t getting very clear signals.
 To make a long story short we stumbled around and got good and lost, found the right trail and then promptly got lost again because I thought we were headed in the wrong direction!